artist-analyst/twitter_data/README.md

 # twitter_data
-Analysis of twitter data using the R package twitteR
+Some data analysis of twitter data using the R package twitteR.